elizlalala/phase-0/week-1/reflections.md

 help: shows you a lot of text information about the following command (use “man” in mac)

 ### 1.4 Forking and Cloning Reflection

+To create a new repository:

+Go to your GitHub profile.
+Click the "Repositories" tab.
+To the right of the menu, click "New."
+Decide if you would like this repo to be public or private.
+Use GitHub resources to decide if you need a license and which type added to your repository.
+Click "Create Repository."
+To Fork a repo:

+Locate the repository that you would like to add to, build upon, or manipulate.
+Hit the "Fork" icon in the upper right hand corner.
+If you have multiple GitHub accounts, select the organization that you're forking this repo to.

+To Clone a repo to your machine

+If the repository is not already in your account, than fork it to your account.
+Navigate to your terminal.
+Change to the desired directory where you would like to store the repository.
+Enter:
+git clone [paste URL of Repository copied from your GitHub account here]

+The reason you would want to fork a repository as opposed to creating a brand new one is to stand on the shoulders of publicly shared, quality code that has already been developed.

+I didn't experience any struggle in setting up GitHub.
+I think it was relatively straight forward at this stage.
+I'm sure that will change significantly as I do more with it.